wangguohao-github/project_gazebo_aruco/docs/simulation/intro_ros2_uav.md

 - **Publishers and Subscribers**
 - **Messages**
 - **Services**
+- **Actions**
 - **Parameters**

-### ROS2 for Starling
+### ROS2 vs ROS1

 There are 2 versions of ROS: ROS1 and ROS2.
 ROS1, initially created in 2007 by Willow Garage, has become huge among the open source robotics community.
 However over the years they realised that there are a number of important features which are missing - and adding all of these would simply break ROS1.
 Also the most recent ROS1 distribution (ROS Noetic) is soon to reach the end of its supported life (EOL 2025) with no more ROS1 there after!
 (See [this article](https://roboticsbackend.com/ros1-vs-ros2-practical-overview/#Why_ROS2_and_not_keep_ROS1) for more details!)

 Therefore, to future proof the system, and to ensure all users get a well rounded experience that will hopefully translate to industry experience, Starling has been implemented in ROS2.
-Specifically, Starling uses the **Foxy Fitzroy** Long Term Support (LTS) distribution throughout.
+Specifically, this tutorial uses the **Humble Hawksbill** (AKA Humble) Long Term Support (LTS) distribution throughout.

 There are some interesting changes between ROS1 and ROS2, but the core elements described above remain identical.
 For those interested, ROS2 follows a much more decentralised paradigm, and does not require a central ROSnode as it uses the distributed DDS communication protocol for its internal communication.
 All nodes therefore broadcast their own topics allowing for easy decentralised discovery - perfect for multi-robot applications.

 > **Note:** Main thing to be aware of is if you are debugging and searching for ROS questions on the internet, be aware that there are many existing questions for ROS1 which will no longer apply for ROS2.

-### MAVLINK and ROS with MAVROS
+### Communicating between ROS2 and Drones

-Coming back round to flying drones, we mentioned in [](#mavlink-and-autopilot-communication) that we wanted to use ROS to avoid having to manually communicate with the autopilot using MAVLINK.
-Starling uses the [**MAVROS** ROS package](http://wiki.ros.org/mavros) to do exactly that.
+Coming back round to flying drones, we mentioned earlier that we want ROS to communicate with the autopilot in the most straightforward way possible.
+Ideally communicate in a way that provides a consistent (ROS) intface with which we can build controllers against!

+#### XRCE-DDS and ROS

+PX4 can use the uXRCE-DDS middleware to allow the internal uORB messages to be published and subscribed on a companion computer as though they were ROS 2 topics.
+This provides a fast and reliable integration between PX4 and ROS 2, and makes it much easier for ROS 2 applications to get vehicle information and send commands.

+Essentially on the host computer side (companion computer or laptop), you connect up a telemetry port into the USB and you can run the XRCE-DDS-Agent.
+This translates all of the available vehicle messages into useable ros2 topics which can be viewer and browsed.

+#### MAVLINK and ROS with MAVROS

+For referece, we also include a little bit about MAVROS here as internet searches may still include a number of discussions regarding MAVLINK and MAVROS.
+While less used now, it is still a robust method for communicating with MAVLINK enabled systems, and enables a user to tap into the existing MAVLINK ecosystem.
+This will sill be the primary method when interfacing with Ardupilot for example.

 For the autpilot, it automatically sets up a connection and translates higher level ROS commands into MAVLINK commands.